Skip to content

 {"content":"","role":"assistant"}

-When the model calls one or more tools, an event with a non-empty tool_calls.type will be output for each tool call:
+When the model calls one or more tools, an event will be emitted for each tool call where tool_calls.type is not empty:

 json

-Below is a snippet showing how to aggregate deltas into the final tool_call object.
+Below is a snippet showing how to aggregate delta values into the final tool_call object.

 Accumulate tool_call content